Esri/military-features-data/data/mil2525d/utilities/military-features-utilities/README.md

 * Run the *Import or Replace All Domains (Military Features)* GP Tool
     * As the `Input Folder` select the `joint-military-symbology-xml/tree/master/samples/name_domains_values` folder
     * As the `Target Geodatabase` select the desired Military Features template geodatabase (usually the one [obtained from here](../../core_data/gdbs))
+        * IMPORTANT: The *Table To Domain* operation requires an exclusive schema lock on the geodatabase - therefore:
+        * You should **not** have this geodatabase open elsewhere (for example, added to the current map) while performing this operation.
+        * You must have full editing privileges (Update, Delete, etc.) to any feature class using this domain (mainly an issue if using SDE)
     * The GP Tool parameters will look similar to the following
 ![Image of Import Domains](./screenshots/ScreenShot.JPG)
 * When the tool runs successfully, open the geodatabase in design mode and verify that the domains have been updated with the new source data